+.

 Introduction

 Large-scale functional genomics data are useful for dissecting cancer genomes, particularly for interpreting mutation and expression profiles.
 Much interpretive work has already been done based on the initial ENCODE release in 2012 and other targeted functional genomic data .
 In particular, functional genomics data such as from ENCODE data allows us to assign functional impact to non-coding mutations, which constitute the bulk of mutations in cancer genomes.
 For instance, Torchia et al. integrated various genomic and epigenetic signals to identify promising therapeutic targets in rhabdoid tumors.
 Secondly, the ENCODE data sets (especially those related to replication timing and other signals) are useful for estimating background mutation rates (BMR), which vary greatly over the genome.
 Lawrence et al. incorporated genome-wide features, such as replication timing, methylation, and expression profiles, to identify cancer drivers after BMR correction.
 Third, ENCODE data are also useful for connecting non-coding elements (such as enhancers or promoters) into regulatory networks, which are pivotal for understanding cancer from a systems-biology perspective.
 For example, Leiserson et al. discovered significantly mutated subnetworks that contain well-known cancer signaling pathways in various cancer types.